Joel Selvin: Music business

 Selvin was one of the early members of the Rock Bottom Remainders, a rock and roll band composed solely of published writers.
 Their first public appearance was in 1992.
 Selvin sang as part of the "Critics Chorus" on one cut of the band's recording Stranger Than Fiction, and again joined the chorus for a performance in Bangor, Maine, in May 1998 where reviewer Kev Quigley noted Selvin's 30-second jumping, screaming vocal solo within the band's profanity-filled version of "Louie Louie".

 Selvin wrote one of the chapters of the band's book Mid-life Confidential: The Rock Bottom Remainders Tour America with Three Chords and an Attitude, published in 1994.
 Selvin said that "the magic of the Remainders is that they got to be a rock band—a royally treated rock band—without having to play like one."

 In 1993, Selvin co-produced Dick Dale's album Tribal Thunder.

 Moving image

+Selvin wrote and produced the 2020 documentary film “Born in Chicago,” which was featured at major film festivals across the country in 2022 before streaming.
+He is also the writer of “Bang!
+The Bert Berns Story,” a 2016 documentary based on his book “Here Comes the Night.”

+He is also credited as consulting producer on “San Francisco Sound; A Place in Time,” the 2023 two-part documentary that streamed on the MGM+ network.

 Selvin has been interviewed several times on camera for documentaries about the music scene.
 In 2003, Selvin served as a consultant and appeared on screen in the TV movie Get Up, Stand Up: The Story of Pop and Protest, covering the subject of the music world's activity in politics.
 In 2006, Selvin appeared as himself in the four-hour documentary Bob Dylan 1975–1981: Rolling Thunder and the Gospel Years.